jlrodriguezf/WhatsPwn/README.md

 Do not hesitate in contacting me if you have any question o suggestion.
 E-Mail: jlrodriguezfragoso@gmail.com

 ###### This tool is for educational and android developing purposes only.
-This was made to test and expose android security flaws.
+This was made to test and expose Android and WhatsApp security flaws.

 ---